What Is An Assumable Mortgage and How Does It Work?

 How Does an Assumable Mortgage Work?

-- Buyer and Seller Agreement: The buyer and seller agree on a purchase price, and the buyer applies to assume the mortgage.
+- Buyer and Seller Agreement: The buyer and seller agree on a purchase price.
+The buyer then applies to assume the seller’s mortgage rather than applying for a new one.

-- Lender Approval: The lender must approve the buyer’s ability to repay the loan before the assumption is finalized.
+- Lender Approval: The lender reviews the buyer’s credit, income, and financial stability to confirm they can meet the loan obligations.
+Approval is required before the assumption is finalized.

-- Title Transfer: Once approved, the loan is transferred to the buyer, who continues making payments under the original terms.
+- Title and Loan Transfer: Once approved, the property title transfers to the buyer, who continues making monthly mortgage payments under the original loan’s interest rate and terms.

 Pros and Cons of Assumable Mortgages